wavefrontHQ/docs/pages/doc/users_groups.md

 * You cannot remove users from the Everyone group.
 All users, including Super Admin, are always in the Everyone group.
 * You can change the permissions assigned to the Everyone group.
 By default, the group has no explicit permissions, which means users can browse data but cannot modify anything.
 * **Warning** If you change the permissions assigned to the Everyone group, you change the permissions for each user in your environment.
-* If you use access management in your environment, you can share a dashboard with the Everyone group to:
+* If you use access control in your environment, you can share a dashboard with the Everyone group to:
   - Give View & Modify access to users who have Dashboard permissions
   - Give View access to users who don't have Dashboard permissions You can also remove the Everyone group from a dashboard to limit access to the dashboard.

-## Accessing Management Pages

-The Super Admin user and users who have Users & Groups permission can access management pages:
-1. Click the gear icon <i class="fa fa-cog"/> on the task bar.
-2. Select one of the menu items:
-   - **System Preferences** -- Set initial preferences for all users.
-   - **User Group Management** -- Create, manage, and delete groups.
-   - **User Management** -- Invite, manage, and delete users.
-3. If you're logged in as Super Admin, you can also select the following menu item:
-   - **Super Admin** -- Manage Super Admin users and Orphaned objects.

-**Note:** You might be prompted to re-enter your login credentials to perform user management tasks.

 ## Managing Groups